 If the thought of stripping the plaster bag gives you the fear, you could create a textured feel by distressing your existing plaster with a chalk wash paint, like Rust-Oleum’s warm taupe chalkwash paint from B&Q, £36.
 Team with a plush cord sofa, a cosy wood burner and feature mirror.

 5. Modernise traditional wall panels

 Want to inject a little colour into your country living room?
-Update wall panelling under a picture rail, by adding a bright splash of sunny yellow to bring the look bang up to date.
+Update wall panelling under a picture rail by adding a bright splash of sunny yellow to bring the look bang up to date, as shown in this modern living room.
 Nod to the colour in home accessories and artwork to tie the look together.